 There are several different corneal transplant procedures available to help restore vision in patients with corneal problems.
 The traditional corneal transplant procedure involves replacing the entire damaged cornea with a healthy one from a human donor, which is obtained from an eye bank.
 However, technological advances have allowed for the development of specialized procedures that replace only the damaged part of the cornea, while leaving the healthy parts intact.

-DSAEK is commonly performed on patients with Fuchs' Dystrophy, an inherited eye disease that causes the cells of the endothelium to deteriorate, resulting in distorted vision and corneal swelling.
+There are diseases that only affect the innermost layer of the cornea, called the endothelium.
+The endothelial cells function like a pump and keep the cornea from swelling.
+Fuchs' Dystrophy, an inherited eye disease that causes the endothelial cells to degenerate, results in corneal swelling and poor vision.
 As this condition progresses, vision will continue to worsen as damaged cells cannot grow back.

-While the DSAEK procedure is considered safe for most patients with cornea damage, there are certain risks involved with any type of surgical procedure, including infection, bleeding and more.
+While the EK (DMEK, DSAEK) procedures are considered safe for most patients, there are certain risks involved with any type of surgical procedure including infection, bleeding and more.
 Although rare, there is a risk of transplant rejection, which may result in redness, sensitivity to light and blurred vision.
-If you are experiencing these or any other symptoms after DSAEK, you should contact your doctor to prevent any damage from occurring.
+If you are experiencing these or any other symptoms after DMEK or DSAEK, you should contact your doctor to prevent any damage from occurring.

-To learn more about the DSAEK corneal transplant procedure, and to find out whether or not this procedure is right for you, please call us today to schedule a consultation.
+To learn more about the DMEK or DSAEK corneal transplant procedure, and to find out whether or not one of these procedures is right for you, please call us today to schedule a consultation.

 Glaucoma is the leading cause of blindness and visual impairment in the U.S., and can affect patients of all ages, many of who do not experience any symptoms and may not be aware that they have the disease.
 Glaucoma actually refers to a group of diseases that cause damage to the optic nerve as a result of increased pressure within the eye, but can also be caused by a severe eye infection, injury, blocked blood vessels or inflammatory conditions of the eye.